antmicro/kenning/docs/source/kenning-api.md

 * If the server provides any statistics, it sends an `OK` message with the data,
 * The same process applies to the rest of input samples.

-The way the message type is determined and the data between the server and the client is sent depends on the implementation of the `kenning.core.runtimeprotocol.RuntimeProtocol` class.
+The way the message type is determined and the data between the server and the client is sent depends on the implementation of the `kenning.core.protocol.Protocol` class.
 The implementation of running inference on the given target is contained within the `kenning.core.runtime.Runtime` class.

-### RuntimeProtocol API
+### Protocol API

-`kenning.core.runtimeprotocol.RuntimeProtocol`-based classes implement the [](runtime-protocol-spec) in a given means of transport, e.g. TCP connection or UART.
+`kenning.core.protocol.Protocol`-based classes implement the [](runtime-protocol-spec) in a given means of transport, e.g. TCP connection or UART.
 It requires method implementation for:

 * server (target hardware) and client (compiling host) initialization,